 The problem is, just responding isn’t enough to protect you either.
 Sometimes it may be more appropriate to reply saying you won’t provide the requested information.
 There is good news, though, as you don’t have to face these challenging situations alone.

-Here are just a few of the proven subpoena and legal notice response strategies you’ll receive by attending this upcoming, 60-minute online training:
+Here are just a few of the proven subpoena and legal notice response strategies you’ll receive by attending this 60-minute online training:

 - Determine whether you need patient consent to release medical records before you respond